 That way you can have a better understanding of how much, or how little, your Christmas costs you compared to others – and whether you’re guilty of spoiling your loved ones.

-But do we believe that this season doesn’t have to be used to justify frivolous spending – especially with many of us now facing rising costs – and there’s no shame in spending the bare minimum or going without presents entirely.
+But do we believe that this season doesn’t have to be used to justify frivolous spending – especially with the high cost of living – and there’s no shame in spending the bare minimum or going without presents entirely.

 The most important spending this season is the time spent with your loved ones.